Progression Guide for Crystal of Atlan

 awarding 100 Hunting Permits per run.

-Using Character Energy in Weekly Conquest grants Reward Scrolls, which
+Using Account Energy in Weekly Conquest grants Reward Scrolls, which

 Prioritizing Character Energy for Purgatory and Void Nest is much more